kongondo/Padloper2Starter/README.md

 ### Notes

 In `Demo 2` we have elected to use only one field and collect information using one textarea.
 Depending on your needs, you might want to include multiple `html inputs` to allow the customer to enter various customisation requests.
-You could then save each of these pieces of information in its own field in the order line item template.
-Alternatively, whilst still collecting various pieces of information using multiple inputs, you could save all the information as `key value pairs` in a `json` string and save that to a single field.
+You could then save each of these pieces of information in its own field in the order line item template or in a custom field with subfields (e.g. [Table](https://processwire.com/store/pro-fields/table/)).
+Alternatively, whilst still collecting various pieces of information using multiple `html form inputs`, you could save all the information as `key value pairs` in a `json` string and save that to a single field.
 This approach is OK since it is not expected for this information to be querable from the frontend.

 ## Hooks